HRT International

 HRT International (HRT Int.) is the international television service of Croatian Radiotelevision.
-The channel aims at the Croatian diaspora, especially in Europe, North America, Australia and New Zealand.
+The channel aims at the Croatian diaspora, especially in Europe, North America, South América, Australia and New Zealand.

 History

-Broadcasts started in 1991 as HRT Sat.
+Broadcasts started in 1991 as HRT Sat, transitioning fully from analog to digital broadcasting in 1998.
 The channel was known as HRT - Satelitski program until the mid-2000s.
 A second international channel, Slika Hrvatske, existed until 2016, broadcasting eight hours a day to Europe, and then repeating the same programming block to North America and Oceania.

 At the beginning of 2002, the channel was added to the digital FTA package of Hotbird 13E, up until then, it was available on Hotbird 5.
 From 1 February 2005, its signal to North America was made encrypted, as HRT joined the GlobeCast World TV platform.